Cycle route Veulen en Paardekop (Foal and Horse Head)

 Castenray, Griendtsveen, America

-This cycle route takes you around Horst in Limburg and crosses a number of attractive nature areas.
-You will also pass a small part of Noord-Brabant and you will cycle along the river Maas.
+This cycle route takes you around Horst in Limburg and crosses a number of nice nature areas.
+You will also pass a very small part of Noord-Brabant.
 By the way, did you know that more than half of the Dutch mushrooms come from Horst?

 In the vicinity of junction 88 lies Hei-Oostenrijk.
 Between the village of Veulen and Griendtsveen, you pass through a forest called Paardekop.
 There is a watchtower in the forest that gives you a magnificent view of the area.
 Why it is called Paardekop is not known, but it is suspected that it is because a great battle took place here in the past in which many warriors and their horses died.
 The horses are said to have been buried in a grave shaped like a horse's head.
 And if you look at the outline of the Paardekopbos, you could see the outline of a horse's head again.